Long-wave equation for a confined ferrofluid interface: Periodic interfacial waves as dissipative solitons: Nonlinear periodic interfacial waves: propagation velocity and shape

+Equation~\eqref{eq:vf ms} predicts the propagation velocity of the traveling wave solution when $k_f=4$ is subjected to weak linear instability.
+The weak linear instability is important to emphasize in this multiple-scales derivation because we assumed $\mathfrak{e}^2 \varkappa \ll 1$.
+However, the results of this analysis appear to hold even for stronger linear instability.
+As $\delta \alpha$ in the original formulation increases from $k_f^2=16$, $\mathfrak{e}^2 \varkappa$ increases correspondingly.
+In Fig.~\ref{fig:beta assk}(a), we show two cases with $\delta \alpha=18$ ($\mathfrak{e}^2 \varkappa=2$) and $\delta \alpha=32$ ($\mathfrak{e}^2 \varkappa=16$).
+For the weakly linearly unstable case ($\delta \alpha=18$), the propagation velocity $v_f^{MS}$ predicted by the multi-scale expansion matches well with the nonlinear velocity $v_f^{N}$, with error less than $0.5\%$.
+For stronger linear instability, \textit{i.e.}, $\delta \alpha=32$, $v_f^{MS}$ is still qualitatively corrected, but the error is now less than $26\%$ for smaller $\beta$, while the agreement improves for larger $\beta$, with the error reducing to about $5\%$.

-The correction in Eq.~\eqref{eq:nonlinear phase velocity} is an \textit{a posteriori} result, and it is not obvious how it changes the pre-factor $k^2=16$ into $14.05$.
-Nevertheless, the strong, linear correlation between $v_f$ and $\beta$ for the chosen parameters of interest is the key point.
-Thus, $v_f^L$ a good predictor for the wave dynamics (and their possible control via the imposed magnetic field).
+Another message obtained from Fig.~\ref{fig:beta assk} is that, even if the nonlinear propagation velocity $v_f^N$ shows a linear correlation with $\beta$, it is not necessarily linearly related to $\beta$ due to the nonlinearities of the PDE.
+However, this observation will not change the fact that such linear correlation enables both $v_f^L$ and $v_f^{MS}$ to be good predictors for the wave dynamics (and their possible control via the imposed magnetic field).
 In this respect, another reason that $v_f^L$ is a good quantitative prediction is the lack of ``inertia'' in this system.
-In the classical model equations, such as the KS, KdV, and Burgers equations, the $\eta\eta_x$ term accounts for nonlinear advection, and thus the initial ``mass'' ($\int^{2\pi}_0 \eta\,dx$) sets the velocity.
-In our system, the nonlinear terms have a similar effect, while the initial ``mass'' $\int^{2\pi}_0 \eta\,dx=0$ due to the definition of $\eta$ as a perturbation.
+In the classical model equations, such as the KS, KdV, and Burgers, the $\eta\eta_x$ term accounts for nonlinear advection, and thus the initial ``mass'' ($\int^{2\pi}_0 \eta\,dx$) sets the velocity.
+In our system, the nonlinear terms have a similar effect, while the initial ``mass'' $\int^{2\pi}_0 \eta\,dx=0$ due to the definition of $\eta$ as a periodic perturbation.
 Thus, the propagation velocity is well predicted directly by the dispersion parameter $\beta$.